 Epilepsy is a common neurologic disorder, affecting more than 3 million people nationwide and near 100,000 in North Texas.
 Seizures can manifest in different ways, and symptoms can vary depending on the region of the brain affected.
 For patients who do have seizures, not knowing when the next seizure will occur, or what one will endure can be life altering.
 We understand this and realize that finding answers and having a comprehensive care plan is integral in regaining control.
 Our dedicated team of experts use cutting edge technologies to help identify each patient’s seizure type(s) and create a comprehensive individualized treatment plan to best address each patient’s needs.
+Our patients not only see a board-certified neurologist to manage their care, but also a fellowship-trained Epileptologist that specializes in seizure diagnosing and management.

 Each person with epilepsy has their own unique journey.